WCFS-FM: Fresh 105.9

 "Fresh 105.9" logo from 2007 to 2011.
 The logo remained in use when the format was moved to WCFS's HD2 subchannel from 2011 to 2019.

-At 5 p.m., after the CBS Radio News bell for the top of the hour newscast, WCKG became "Fresh 105.9" with a modern-based adult contemporary format that originally focused on soft rock songs from the 1990s to current product (with some select 80s songs).
+At 5 p.m., after the CBS News Radio bell for the top of the hour newscast, WCKG became "Fresh 105.9" with a modern-based adult contemporary format that originally focused on soft rock songs from the 1990s to current product (with some select 80s songs).
 The first song played was "Beautiful Day" by U2.
 The station shared its branding with co-owned WWFS in New York City.
 The station's call sign was changed to WCFS-FM, for "Chicago's Fresh", on November 26, 2007.

 On February 25, 2008, morning personality Mike LeBaron and midday personality Lisa Greene signed on as the first DJ's on Chicago's "Fresh 105.9".
 In April 2008, Program Director Mike Peterson named Rick Hall as afternoon host.
 On October 6, 2009, Roxanne Steele began hosting afternoons on WCFS.
 Rick Hall moved to mornings on a temporary basis after Mike LeBaron left the station.

 In November 2009, Steve Fisher debuted as the new morning host on WCFS.
 Upon Fisher's arrival, Rick Hall was moved to middays.
 However, in June 2010, new program director Jim Ryan told reporters that Hall had been released.
 Evening host Brooke Hunter was moved to middays.

 On March 30, 2010, it was announced that Bill Gamble left CBS Radio Chicago, where he was Program Director of WCFS-FM and WUSN.